TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/js_bundling.md

 You may have heard of Webpacker or have come across it in the wild so it's worth mentioning as it was used for quite a few years for Rails 6.

-<span id='webpacker-introduction'> </span>Webpacker was a Ruby gem created to work with webpack itself which allowed Rails to use ES6 (short for ECMAScript 6 which was introduced to standardize JavaScript) as it required transpilation for use with browsers at that time.
+ Webpacker was a Ruby gem created to work with webpack itself which allowed Rails to use ES6 (short for ECMAScript 6 which was introduced to standardize JavaScript) as it required transpilation for use with browsers at that time.

 In the context of Rails, Webpacker builds a map of your JavaScript code to build a dependency graph allowing it to generate bundles of code.
 Rails would grab a pack from `app/javascript/packs` and download it when that form is visited by the user.